Sharad Pawar tests positive for coronavirus, says there is no cause for concern

 “I am following the treatment as suggested by my doctor,” he said in a tweet.
 “I request all those who have been in contact with me in the past few days to get themselves tested and take all necessary precautions.”

-On Sunday, Vice President M Venkaiah Naidu too had tested positive for the disease.
+On Sunday, Vice President M Venkaiah Naidu had tested positive for the disease.

+Last week, Union Defence Minister Rajnath Singh, Bihar Chief Minister Nitish Kumar and his Karnataka counterpart Basavaraj Bommai had been infected with the virus.

-Earlier this month, Union ministers Nitin Gadkari and Rajnath Singh, Delhi Chief Minister Arvind Kejriwal, and his Bihar and Karnataka counterparts Nitish Kumar and Basavaraj Bommai and former Punjab Chief Minister Amarinder Singh had also tested positive.
+Earlier in the month, Delhi Chief Minister Arvind Kejriwal and Punjab Lok Congress chief Amarinder Singh had tested positive for Covid-19.